Julian-Nicolas Rèche: Life

 Julian-Nicolas Rèche was born in France on 2 September 1838 as the eldest of nine children to Claude Rèche and Anne Clausset - poor in wealth but strong in faith.
 His father was a devout shoemaker and his mother was prone to fits of depression due to their economic situation - his mother died in his childhood due to poor health.
 He recited rosaries each night as a child.

-His time at school became noted for his ardent commitment to his religious education and he was considered as the sole student in his catechism class that was serious about the subject.
+His time at school became noted for his ardent commitment to his religious education.
+He was considered the sole student in his catechism class that was serious about the subject.
 He also began to teach it in turn to children in his town.
 Towards the end of his adolescence he moved to Charleville and began to drift towards a more secular life.
 He started to work as a coachman for a rich client and as a mule driver (1859–62) for a contractor who was in the middle of building a local church; fellow workers knew him best for his self-discipline.

 Rèche's aunt - who lived not too far from him at this time - convinced her nephew to make serious life changes and he began to attend evening classes of the De La Salle Brothers.
 This prompted him to return to an active life geared towards the religious and he soon petitioned the congregation to accept him as a member.
 He joined them in 1862 upon commencing his novitiate on 13 November and he assumed both the habit and new religious name of "Arnould" on the following 23 December.
 Rèche made his profession in 1863 though made his final vows in 1871.
 He earned a master's degree with honors on 24 September 1868 in Paris.

-In the Franco-Prussian War he worked as a medic and treated wounded soldiers in the trenches.
+He worked as a medic in the Franco-Prussian War and treated wounded soldiers in the trenches.
 This contributed to him being awarded the Bronze Cross for his efforts.
 Rèche taught for over a decade at a boarding school of the order in Rheims along the Rue de Venise and was noted for being mediocre in classroom topics such as mathematics and agriculture but outstanding in topics related to doctrine and theological studies.
 He served as a teacher until 1877 when he was appointed as a novice director at Thillois.
 He also served as the director general of a house in Rheims from March 1890 until his death not long after.

 In 1889 he suffered from an acute and persistent cough and later contracted pleurisy.

 Rèche died during the night of 23 October 1890 due to a cerebral hemorrhage.
 He was buried in Rheims though later re-interred while his previous grave became known for being the site of miraculous healings.